Aqamarine228/Rock-Paper-and-Scissors/README.md

 # Rock-Paper-and-Scissors

-## Instalation
+## Instalation and starting
+1. At first you must install [Python](https://www.python.org/downloads/)
-1. For this program you need installed [Pandas](https://pandas.pydata.org/pandas-docs/stable/getting_started/install.html) library
+2. For this program you need installed [Pandas](https://pandas.pydata.org/pandas-docs/stable/getting_started/install.html) library

-That is my first GitHub project, and it might work like:
+3. To start program you need to open folder with program file("cd" command) in [cmd](https://www.howtogeek.com/235101/10-ways-to-open-the-command-prompt-in-windows-10/) tab, than you need to type "python file_name.py"

+## How program works
 1. At first user input his name
 2. Program checks if user name is in rating.txt(rating.csv in second version) file if not it creates line with user name + score(0)